TeaSitta/containerlab/README.md

 ## cd into one of the following topology directories:

-simple-evpn -- 2 node collapsed core with
+simple-evpn -- 2 node collapsed core for evpn-mpls, ESI and RT5 testing.

-stellar-evpn -- larger evpn-mpls core and pops
+evpn-mpls -- large evpn-mpls core with meshed leafs and PoP regional head end routers.

 ## run containerlab, or clab
 common commands: